• Planning Tools

 9. SAVE-THE-DATE WITH CERTAINTY

 Only send save-the-dates to people you are certain will be invited.
-This avoids any awkward conversations or hurt feelings later if your guest list needs to be trimmed.
-You can always send an official invite later, but it is much more difficult to un-extend an invitation.
+This helps prevent awkward conversations or hurt feelings later if your guest list needs to be trimmed.
+You can always send an official invitation down the line, but it is much harder to un-extend an invite.

 10. KEEP CALM AND CARRY ON